phac-nml/irida-next/docs-site/docs/user/export/getting-started.md

 Exports allow users to download their data from IRIDA Next with a single click.
 Follow these [steps](../export/working-with-exports) to learn how to work with exports.

 Sample and Analysis exports:
 * The files are added to a single, compressed folder.
-In addition to the exported files selected by the user, two additional files are included:
+In addition to the exported files selected by the user, three additional files are included:
   * Each export includes a **manifest.json** and **manifest.txt** file that contains an overview of what's included in the export.
   * Each analysis export includes a **summary.txt.gz** file that contains the pipeline summary.